 A wrap-around mortgage, on the other hand, is a form of seller financing.
 In a wrap-around mortgage, the buyer treats the seller as the bank at makes monthly payments to the seller.
 The seller still has a mortgage and uses the money from the buyer to pay toward the existing mortgage.

 The seller usually considers owner financing when their house isn’t selling due to market conditions or other issues, such as the house is in need of some repairs.
-While buyers often go to wrap-around mortgages when they can’t get approved for a loan, others prefer wrap-around mortgages to other form of financing because they are able to negotiate better rates.
+While buyers often go to wrap-around mortgages when they can’t get approved for a loan, others prefer wrap-around mortgages to other forms of financing because they are able to negotiate better rates.

 Here’s an example of a wrap-around mortgage loan.